Bussell Island Swim

 Cancellation

-• Race Location: Tellico Dam Recreation Area (TVA) 200 Tellico Pkwy, Lenoir City, TN 37772
+Race Location: Tellico Dam Recreation Area (TVA) 200 Tellico Pkwy, Lenoir City, TN 37772

-In addition to our host hotel, there are various other hotels, campgrounds, and housing options available in the area.
+In addition to our host hotels, there are various other hotels, campgrounds, and housing options available in the area.
+Lenoir City offers a variety of restaurants and retail.

-The nearest airport is Knoxville (TYS).
+The nearest airport is Knoxville (TYS)

-• The USA Swimming Safe Sport program is USA Swimming’s comprehensive abuse prevention program dedicated to creating a healthy and positive environment free from abuse for all its members.
+The USA Swimming Safe Sport program is USA Swimming’s comprehensive abuse prevention program dedicated to creating a healthy and positive environment free from abuse for all its members.

 Components of the program include, but are not limited to, providing education and training, enforcing policies (such as the Minor Athlete Abuse Prevention Policy), rules and best practice guidelines, promoting healthy boundaries and mandatory reporting of violations.